jessstringham/blog/2016-11-07-raspberry-pi-talking-led.md

 ## Note to self, the tee command is cool

-My first idea involved `tee`, a nifty unix command that I never remember when I need it, but do remember when I don't.
+My first idea involved `tee`, a nifty UNIX command that I never remember when I need it, but do remember when I don't.

 `tee` can be used to split a command's output into two outputs.
 In this context, I could use `tee` to send `espeak`'s data to both `aplay` and my visualizer.

-But since I can compute the visuals faster than the audio plays, the audio and visuals would be out of sync.
+But since I can compute the visuals faster than the audio plays, and `tee` would send the file all at once to both `aplay` and the visualizer, the audio and visuals would be out of sync.
 Uncool!

 ## PyAudio